Weeding Library Collections: A Selected Annotated Bibliography for Library Collection Evaluation

 Johnson, Peggy.
 Fundamentals of Collection Development & Management.
 2nd ed.
 Chicago: American Library Association, 2008.

-As stated at the ALA Online Store: In this fully updated revision, expert instructor and librarian Peggy Johnson addresses the art in controlling and updating your library's collection.
+Peggy Johnson addresses the art in controlling and updating your library's collection.
 Each chapter offers complete coverage of one aspect of collection development, including suggestions for further reading and a narrative case study exploring the issue.
 Johnson also integrates electronic resources throughout the book, covering the following topics: Organization and Staffing; Policymaking and Budgeting; and Purchasing and Weeding.
 Johnson offers a comprehensive tour of this essential discipline and situates the fundamental ideas of collection development and management in historical and theoretical perspective, bringing this modern classic fully up to date.
-Along with the tble of contents and the index, Chapter 1: Introduction to Collection Management and Development is freely available as an Adobe Reader PDF.
+Along with the table of contents and the index, Chapter 1: Introduction to Collection Management and Development is freely available as an Adobe Reader PDF.
 The Web Extra for Fundamentals of Collection Development and Management consists of forms and other sample materials discussed in the book.

 Public Education Network and American Association of School Librarians; edited by Sandra Hughes-Hassell and Anne Wheelock.
 The Information-Powered School.
 Chicago: American Library Association, 2001.